Atlanta Truck Accident Lawyer

 • Other circumstances may require filing a lawsuit

-Most lawsuits never go to trial.
+Most truck accident lawsuits never go to trial.
 We continue our negotiations and seek a fair settlement throughout this process.
 We have settled cases in the hours leading up to trial, in mediation, and after filing the initial complaint.

 Georgia Sets a Deadline for Suing an At-Fault Driver or Another Liable Party